Respondent error

 In survey sampling, respondent error refers to any error introduced into the survey results due to respondents providing untrue or incorrect information.
 It is a type of systemic bias.

-Several factors can lead to respondent error.
 Language and educational issues can lead to a misunderstanding of the question by the respondent, or similarly, a misunderstanding of the response by the surveyor.
 Recall bias can lead to misinformation based on a respondent misrecalling the facts in question.
 Social desirability bias can lead a respondent to respond in a fashion that he or she thinks is correct or better or less embarrassing, rather than providing true and honest responses.

-When designing a survey it should be remembered that uppermost in the respondent's mind will be protecting their own personal privacy, integrity and interests.
-Also, the way the respondent interprets the questionnaire and the wording of the answer the respondent gives can cause inaccuracies to enter the survey data.
-Careful questionnaire design, effective training of interviewers and adequate survey testing can overcome these problems to some extent.

-Sometimes, it also may be a case that a particular survey is being done for a socially prohibited issue, like use of pantyhose as conducted by DuPont in 2001–02.
-For such surveys questionnaire may not be as successful as a Projective Technique.
-So, some cases can be classified where the respondents may intentionally generate an error.